Sergeant York – Obedient Heart in Action

 Alvin York had concluded that God’s orders to him required him to obey the orders of the Army to fight in war.
 It was a soul-wrenching decision to make, but because he made it he was able to help silence 35 machine guns and capture 132 enemy soldiers.
 Alvin would receive many honors and worldwide fame for his courage, but the reward that meant the most to him was the knowledge that many men would live because he had done so much to stop the killing.

-We tell York’s story in much more detail in Portraits of Integrity.
+We tell York’s stories on obedience in much more detail in Portraits of Integrity.
 It’s a great way to illustrate to your children how obedience may be hard for the moment, but will lead to greater good in the end.